nalej/docs/tutorials/appdeployment_wclusters.md

 #### Setting your user options

 Is this the very first time you log in the platform?
 There are some variables that are needed for each interaction, so establishing them before starting means we won't have to write them down in each request.
 These variables, or options, are the **certificate** you received, and the addresses of the **Nalej login server** and the **Nalej API server**.
-Gather all this data, go to the `public-api-cli/bin` folder in your computer and execute the following instructions:
+Gather all this data, go to the folder in your computer where you saved the `public-api-cli` executable, and execute the following instructions

 ```bash
 ./public-api-cli options set